ashutosh-roy/Tinkering_With_Code/theory/dsa/Array/NextPermutation.md

 [6,4,5]
 [6,5,4]
 ```
-##### Psuedocode
+##### Pseudocode
-1) Find the breakpoint after which there are increasing elements.
+1) To identify the breakpoint in simple words:
+* Start from the end of the array and move backward.
+* Look for the first position i where the number at that position (nums[i] < nums[i + 1]).
+* That position i is the breakpoint.
+* Break out of the loop once you get the value!
+2) If there's no breakpoint found then reverse the entire array (In this case :- [3,2,1] no increasing elements so directly jump to step4 - [1,2,3])
+3) Swap the element at the breakpoint with the next element.
 Break out of the loop once you get the value!
-2) : If there's no breakpoint found then reverse the entire array (In this case :- [3,2,1] no increasing elements so directly jump to step4 - [1,2,3])
-3) : Swap the element at the breakpoint with the next element.
-Break out of the loop once you get the value!
-4) : Reverse the right part of the array
+4) Reverse the right part (breakpoint_index + 1 to n-1) of the array

 Example :
 1) Input Array :- [1,2,3]